-- (1) A retailer may impose an additional retail charge on a customer: - (a) if their energy contract is a market retail contract, whether or not the imposition of an additional retail charge is expressly provided for in a term or condition set out in this Code; and additional retail charge means a charge relating to the sale of energy by a retailer to a customer other than a charge based on the tariff applicable to the customer and which must be calculated in accordance with clause 35A of this Code.
-To avoid doubt:

-- (b) otherwise, only where the imposition of an additional retail charge is expressly provided for in a term or condition set out in this Code. - (2) The amount of any additional retail charge must be fair and reasonable having regard to related costs incurred by the retailer. - (3) In this clause:
+- (1) A retailer may impose an additional retail charge on a customer: - (a) if their energy contract is a market retail contract, whether or not the imposition of an additional retail charge is expressly provided for in a term or condition set out in this Code; and - (b) otherwise, only where the imposition of an additional retail charge is expressly provided for in a term or condition set out in this Code. - (2) The amount of any additional retail charge must be fair and reasonable having regard to related costs incurred by the retailer. - (3) In this clause: